jfb-h/synthetic-tourism/documents/papers/main.typ

 We constructed a control group from XXX ….

-This approach enables a more precise assessment of its true impact, providing valuable insights for urban planners, policymakers, and scholars interested in the intersection of architecture and regional economic development.
+This approach enables a more precise assessment of its true impact, providing valuable insights for urban planners, policymakers, and scholars interested in the intersection of architecture and local economic development.

 embedd our results in the wider field and recent discussion around megaprojects (@hassink2025a): "Across both industrialised and emerging economies worldwide, megaprojects have become important drivers of economic development" (p.1) |